blackironhack/2016-Purdue-Ironhack-Tutorials/Tutorial Project.md

 ### Introduction

-This is a tutorial project for 2016 Purdue Ironhack. _Please notice that the example topic here is not the same as the one given to you!_
+This is a tutorial project for 2016 Purdue BlackIronhack. *_Please notice that the topic for this tutorial is not the same as the problem statement for BlackIronHack!_*

 The demo site for the project is [here](http://rawgit.com/priyankjain/2016-Purdue-Ironhack-Tutorials/master/2016-Purdue-Ironhacks-Tutorial-Project.html).
 You may check it out as a reference for your own project.